 - List of Major ESG Risks: These are companies where ESG risks could jeopardise their economic and financial viability or significantly impact their value, leading to substantial market value loss or significant downgrades by rating agencies.
 These values are excluded. - Fossil fuel policy: The aim of this policy is to reduce the Sub-Fund's exposure to climate risks, both physical and transitional.
 To limit these risks, a list of securities is defined according to precise and regularly reviewed criteria.
 These securities are subject to exclusion or non-reinvestment as detailed in our fossil fuel policy. - Controversial weapons exclusion policy: This concerns companies involved in the production, marketing or distribution of controversial weapons.
-These securities cannot be invested in. - The Sub-Fund will have an average ESG score above 40.

-The selection of securities in the portfolio should result in an ESG rating coverage and monitoring rate of at least 90% for "Investment Grade" securities and at least 75% for "High Yield" securities, excluding money market funds and liquidity.
+These securities cannot be invested in. - Net job creation criterion: the average score on this indicator for the Sub-Fund must be higher than that of its investment universe. - The selection of securities in the portfolio should result in an ESG rating coverage and monitoring rate of at least 90% for "Investment Grade" securities and at least